anh-ld/restaurant/README.md

-A simple restaurant dashboard using React and Redux.
+A simple restaurant ordering system using React and Redux.

 Menu Items by [Pizza4P's](https://pizza4ps.com/menu/).